lorenzovigo/TFG/README.md

 #### Degree's Final Project (TFG), 2020-2021
 _____

-This project consists in a **Recommender System** that will allow us to compare the performance of different models (**Matrix Factorization** and **Factorization Machines**) set in their optimal hyperparamaters (using **HyperOpt** in order to find them), with the added possibility of applying extensions to said models, such as the use of **Graph Convolutional Embeddings** and online information to make our system more **context-aware**.
+This project consists in a **Recommender System** that will allow us to compare the performance of different models (**Matrix Factorization** and **Factorization Machines**) set in their optimal hyperparamaters (using **HyperOpt** in order to find them), with the added possibility of applying extensions to said models, such as the use of **Graph Convolutional Embeddings** and online information to make our system more **context aware**.

-You'll find two main folders in this repository's root: code (which contains the whole project) and data (where datasets should be included).
+You'll find two main folders in this repository's root: `code` (which contains the whole project) and `data` (where datasets should be included).
 We'll now explain how to execute all of the project's workflows.

 ## **Get your datasets ready**